 Below are the campsites:

-Below is a map provided by the Grand Canyon National Park showing mileage, campsites, and the general route elevation of the Teton Crest Trail.
+Below is a map provided by Teton National Park showing mileage, campsites, and the general route elevation of the Teton Crest Trail.

 Most people complete the Teton Crest Trail in 4-6 days.
 Below are a few sample itineraries.
 For more information on mileage between campsites, please refer to the Teton National Park website.